taraksh01/petPooja/notes.md

   }, []);
   ```

+  Why useEffect()?

+  > When we want our component to rerender after the initial render has finished, we use useEffect.

 ## Monolith Architecture

 All the features offered by the aap are in the same big project.
 Even for a small change in one feature of the app, we have to build the deploy the whole application again.